 Another important objective was just to look around to see what's there and to observe other phenomena.
 For instance, by looking at many sites, it was hoped to obtain a better insight into how Ecklonia reacts to light starvation.
 Overall, the exercise has given us a much better understanding of the rocky shore ecology in this area.
 This report contains a number of exciting and unique results, which have not been published before.
 It also corrects some misunderstandings scientists have about the rocky shore ecology and the cause and extent of kelpbed deaths.
 Contrary to traditional scientific research with a before and an after situation, our research became like detective work, relying on traces left behind by the past.

 Why each criterion was chosen, will be discussed before its results in the next chapter.
 The preliminary survey of January/February 93 had shown that more things needed to be looked at than just kelp.
 Apart from obvious physical factors such as temperature and visibility, we measured accurately the depths of the various ecological zones.
 We also qualitatively measured the species abundance for various sponges, hydrozoa, bryozoa, anemones and fish.

 Immediately after each dive an extensive report was recorded on a tape recorder, following a checklist of items to look at.
 The same day, the dives were transcribed onto paper with as much detail as possible, including a sketch of the shape of the transect.
-The picture shows the results of a typical transect.
+The picture shows the results of a typical transect drawn on preprinted waterproof paper.
 For this report the salient information was extracted and tabled, as shown in the appendix.